Dr Rosemary Green

 I joined the School in 2011 on a Leverhulme Fellowship to study nutrition and sustainability, and since then have been pursuing my interest in the relationships between diets, the environment and health.
 I have worked on a study of sustainable diets in the UK funded by the European Commission (the PURGE project) and a Wellcome-funded study of healthy and sustainable diets in India (SAHDI), as well as exploring global dietary patterns for an LSHTM Fellowship.

 I currently work on the Sustainable and Healthy Food Systems (SHEFS) programme, funded by the Wellcome Trust Our Planet Our Health programme to explore relationships between food systems, the environment and health in India, South Africa and the UK.
-I also work on the GCRF South Asia Nitrogen Hub, researching links between nitrogen flows and human health through food, water and air pollution.
+I also work on the GCRF South Asia Nitrogen Hub, researching links between nitrogen flows and human health through food, water and air pollution, and the FACE-Africa project exploring agricultural adaptations to climate change in The Gambia.

 My research focuses on the links between diets, the environment and human health, and I also have an interest in developing new methods and models to study these relationships.